Fresno City council approves millions to go towards renters and small businesses

 FRESNO, Calif.
-(KGPE) — Fresno City Council voted 4-3 to approve $2.5 million dollars go to Fresno citizens struggling due to COVID-19.
+(KSEE) — Fresno City Council voted 4-3 to approve $2.5 million dollars go to Fresno citizens struggling due to COVID-19.

 Councilmember Esmeralda Soria proposed the plan gives $1 million to small businesses.
 The other $1.5 million will help renters.